Welcome to today's edition of the Rush 24-7 podcast.

 Here's the latest polling data.

-This is uh Reuters Zogby, Obama surges to four-point lead over Edwards.
+Obama surges to four-point lead over Edwards.

-Dick Morris uh disagrees with this.
+Dick Morris disagrees with this.

 Susan Estrich.

-I actually like going back and listening to audio sound bites of myself because I am the only person in America that Does not get to listen to the most popular radio program in the country because I'm doing it.
+I actually like going back and listening to audio soundbites of myself because I am the only person in America that does not get to listen to the most popular radio program in the country because I'm doing it.

-So we'll do that here going back to December 3rd.
+So we'll do that here.

 Because they think that Huckabee is a nut.

-They think that Huckabee is a Bible thumping preacher that's going to be marching into every woman's home and telling her, no, you must not and cannot have an abortion.
+They think that Huckabee is a Bible-thumping preacher that's going to be marching into every woman's home and telling her, no, you must not and cannot have an abortion.

-And then they think he's going to hijack the Constitution and write Roe vs.
+And then they think he's going to hijack the Constitution and write Roe versus Wade out of it without even going to the Supreme Court.

 And then he thinks he's going to make every liberal kid go to Sunday school.